Setting up

 | Mac | "Use my Mac's bigger brain and my files" | Off — phone is the brain |

-| Cloud | "For a rare hard question, ask the internet AI" | On — but easy to turn off, and it never gets your personal stuff |
+| Cloud | "For a rare hard question, ask the internet AI" | Off — opt in when you want it, and it never gets your personal stuff |

 | Incognito | "For the next stretch: remember nothing, and no cloud, period" | Off |